crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/feature_flags.md

 ## List of available Feature Flags

+Some of the feature flags might not be documented because they are for features that are still under development and not ready for general use.

 - `re2_grok_support`: Enable RE2 support for GROK patterns.
 [Brings a very significant performance improvement in parsing at the cost of extra memory](https://www.crowdsec.net/blog/increasing-performance-crowdsec-1-5).
 - `re2_regexp_in_file_support`: Enable RE2 support for `RegexpInFile` expr helper.
 Similar to `re2_grok_support` but more niche as regexps used by `RegexpInFile` are usually less complex than grok patterns.
-- `papi_client`: Enable polling API client (feature requires a console subscription to allow centralized decision management from the console).
+- `papi_client`: Enable polli ng API client (feature requires a console subscription to allow centralized decision management from the console).
 - `chunked_decisions_stream`: Enable chunked decisions stream.
 Useful when you have a lot of remediation pulling from the same local API, as it reduces the memory consumption related to decision fetch.
-- `disable_http_retry_backoff`: Disable http retry backoff.

 ## Enabling a Feature Flag